| I've got a TON to say so

 It takes work to be so determinedly self-destructive just

+when they seem ready to win.
 Or take their NFC brethren in ordinariness:

 Green Bay, which has clinched the North division with